Skip to main content

 role: "research"

-model: "openai/gpt-4o-mini"
+model: "anthropic/claude-haiku-4"

 mcp_servers:

-- name: filesystem
+- name: sqlite

-command: mcp-server-filesystem
+command: python

-- name: database
+- name: fetch

-command: mcp-server-sqlite
+command: python

 Each server is launched as a subprocess inside the agent container using stdio transport.
 Tools are discovered automatically via the MCP protocol and appear in the LLM’s tool list alongside built-in skills.
+Per-call timeout: 60s.
+A handshake or tool call that exceeds 60s raises an error.
+Built-in skills are unaffected.

 How It Works

-1. Agent container reads MCP_SERVERS from environment (set by the runtime)
+1. Agent container reads MCP_SERVERS from environment (set by the runtime).

-2. MCPClient launches each server subprocess via stdio transport
+2. MCPClient launches each server subprocess via stdio transport.

-3. MCP protocol handshake discovers available tools and their schemas
+3. MCP protocol handshake discovers available tools and their schemas.

-4. Tools are registered in SkillRegistry with OpenAI function-calling format
+4. Tools are registered in SkillRegistry with OpenAI function-calling format.

-5. LLM tool calls route through MCPClient.call_tool() to the correct server
+5. LLM tool calls route through MCPClient.call_tool() to the correct server.

 Server Config Options